 All New: SVG Pattern for Cricut to Make Kippah Making Even Easier

 I’m pretty excited.
 I just finished my main goal of the week, and it moves Sew Jewish into a new realm of resources for Jewish sewing.
-The kippah pattern, which has been available as a PDF (as well as being one of the projects in the book) is now available as an SVG file for … Continue reading
+The kippah pattern, which also is available as a printed PDF pattern (as well as being one of the projects in the book) is now available as an SVG … Continue reading

 New Pattern: Doll Size Kippah